NathanStrutz/SheepComputerFundamentalsClass/computer.md

 2. Buy a smaller, especially thinner, lightweight device that your student can carry more easily.
 While there is a higher price for sub-notebook computers, there is a lower price for a smaller screen.
 Look for a good compromise [when you go shopping](computer-shopping).

    - Most laptops weight 4 to 6 pounds, but range from 2 to 8
    - A 17" screen is extremely large and requires an oversized backpack or case; 15" is average, 12" is often too small

 3. Add paint or stickers to make sure your computer is easily distinguishable from others.
-This makes it harder for someone to walk off with it.
+This makes it harder for someone to walk off with it, by accident or on purpose.

 ## What Computers Will Work?